Matchoo95/SECW/README.md

 We have our own webserver hosting the project.
 Here we are using phpmyadmin to maintain the database.
 The code of which is updated and saved in this repo as well.
 You can view the current state of the system here http://coursework.matthewhawkins.co/.

+# TO DO
+- Change layout
+- Allow users to change their account settings
+- Add a control panel for landlords
+- Increase security by encrypting passwords (salt) and preventing sql injections
+- Optimise code

 # Contributors

 Matchoo95 - Matthew Hawkins